JeremyLikness/TypeScript-from-JavaScript/README.md

 ## Refactor to "real" classes

+`git checkout c39795a`

 TypeScript supports a class definition.
 For older JavaScript, it will generate the appropriate code to "wrap" the class behavior.
 For newer JavaScript it will generate the native class keyword.
 The `Contact` and `ContactList` entities are refactored to a class.
 The constructor is the same as the original function call, with the difference that the parameters are declared `public` and given types.
 This implicitly creates the properties on the class and moves the constructor parameters to the properties.
 The generated JavaScript isn't available yet, because a bug has already been identified.

+## Fix Two Bugs

+The first bug is a naming issue.
+The class defines a property called `phoneNumber` but the print method references `contactNumber`.
+Change the property to `contactNumber` to be consistent with `contactType`.

+Next, create a type called `Phone` that allows a value of either `mobile` or `home`.
+Change the `contactType` to be of type `Phone` and fix several more defects.
+Now when you compile and run it should print as expected, except for the debug information.